NAP-Tuning: Neural Augmented Prompt Tuning for Adversarially Robust Vision-Language Models: Introduction

-To comprehensively address all three limitations, we propose the Neural Augmentor framework for Multi-modal Adversarial Prompt Tuning (\textbf{NAP-Tuning}).
-Our approach not only extends prompting to multiple modalities and layers but, most critically, fundamentally reconceptualizes prompt architecture for adversarial defense by integrating feature purification mechanisms.
-The Neural Augmentor framework incorporates token refiners—lightweight neural networks that learn to reconstruct clean feature representations from adversarially perturbed inputs through residual connections.
-This architecture enables modality-specific and layer-specific feature correction, yielding substantially enhanced adversarial robustness.
-Fig. \ref{fig:comparison} illustrates the evolution from text-only prompting to our comprehensive NAP-Tuning, demonstrating how our method facilitates clean feature reconstruction from adversarially corrupted inputs across both modalities and multiple network layers.
+To address these limitations, we propose the Neural Augmentor framework for Multi-modal Adversarial Prompt Tuning (\textbf{NAP-Tuning}).
+Our approach introduces a targeted structural augmentation designed to navigate the trade-off between model capacity and knowledge preservation.
+We keep the backbone frozen to avoid catastrophic forgetting, but introduce a modular neural component: the Neural Augmentor.
+Unlike standard prompt vectors, the Augmentor is a set of lightweight neural networks (TokenRefiners) that operate directly on the feature representations.
+This modular design provides the functionality required to model and rectify feature distortions at the token level.
+Fig. \ref{fig:comparison} illustrates the evolution from text-only prompting to our comprehensive NAP-Tuning.

 Through extensive experiments under rigorous evaluation protocols, we demonstrate that our approach significantly outperforms our initial AdvPT and other state-of-the-art methods, achieving superior robustness while maintaining competitive clean accuracy.
 Our analysis revealed that NAP-Tuning effectively learns to correct adversarial distortions in feature space, providing insights into the working mechanisms of successful adversarial defenses.